 My connection to MIT dates back to 2014: during a two-year sabbatical, I had the privilege of helping to lay the groundwork for the new Institute for Data, Systems, and Society (IDSS).
-I am humbled to now serve as its Associate Director, having formally joined the MIT faculty in 2017 as the JR East Professor of Engineering, a joint appointment in IDSS and the Department of Civil and Environmental Engineering.
-I also lead the PhD program in Social and Engineering Systems and direct the Sociotechnical Systems Research Center (SSRC), and I am a principal investigator in the Laboratory for Information and Decision Systems (LIDS), MIT’s oldest running lab.
+I served as its Associate Director, having formally joined the MIT faculty in 2016 as the JR East Professor of Engineering, a joint appointment in IDSS and the Department of Civil and Environmental Engineering.
+I also lead the PhD program in Social and Engineering Systems and directed the Sociotechnical Systems Research Center (SSRC), and I am a principal investigator in the Laboratory for Information and Decision Systems (LIDS), MIT’s oldest running lab.

 Over the course of my career so far, I have been extremely gratified to be recognized for my work in multi-agent coordination and control, network science, optimization for machine learning, network economics, as well as variety of problems in computational and quantitative social sciences with links to Political Science, Economics, and Sociology.
 An IEEE Fellow, I served as the inaugural editor-in-chief of IEEE Transactions on Network Science and Engineering, an interdisciplinary journal sponsored by several IEEE societies.
 I have also received a National Science Foundation Career Award, an Office of Naval Research Young Investigator Award, the O. Hugo Schuck Best Paper Award from the American Automatic Control Council, and the George S. Axelby Best Paper Award from the IEEE Control Systems Society.
 I was honored to receive a Vannevar Bush Faculty Fellowship from the Office of the Secretary of Defense in 2016.